+5. Vacuum Often and Well

 Inspect your floors often.
-Even house-trained dogs and litter box-trained cats have accidents, so inspect your carpets often for accidents and treat pet stains quickly when you find them.
+Even house-trained dogs and litter box-trained cats have accidents, so inspect your floors regularly for accidents and treat pet stains quickly when you find them.
 (Related: How to Clean Pet Stains.)

 Brush your pet twice a week.
 Brushing helps remove excess hair before it can wind up on your floor.
-My dog and cats love these grooming gloves that remove excess hair — they’re easy to use and do a fantastic job.
+Try to do it outside, or put a towel on your lap to catch the hair.
+Remember to bathe pets regularly, too.
+(Yes, even your cat.)